 The next one is Error bars.
 You see some vertical lines are added in the chart.
 You can display Error Bars in three ways: Standard Error, in Percentage or in Standard Deviation.

 The next element is Legend.
 Legend is showing at the bottom of the chart.
-So in the drop down list, Bottom is already selected.
+So in the drop-down list, Bottom is already selected.
 You can place it on right, on top, or on Left.
-To work with more options, click on the More Options command, and “Format Legend” Task Pane appears.
+To work with more options, click on the More Options command, and the “Format Legend” Task Pane appears.

-The next element is the Trend line, click on it, “Add trend line” dialog box appears, I want to show the trend line for Units Sold series.
+The next element is the Trend line, click on it, “Add trend line” dialog box appears, I want to show the trend line for the Units Sold series.
 Click OK, you see a trend line is added in the chart.
 By default, the trend line added is a linear type trend line.
-To add different type of trend lines, click on the little triangle, the list shows four options you can work with.
-Linear option adds a linear trend line, Exponential option adds an exponential type trend line.
-There are also Linear Forecast and “Two period Moving Average”.
+To add different types of trend lines, click on the little triangle, the list shows four options you can work with.
+The linear option adds a linear trend line, Exponential option adds an exponential type trend line.
+There are also Linear Forecasts and “Two-period Moving Average”.
 I click on Exponential, “Add Trend line” dialog box appears again, this time I select Sales Calls data series.
-This blue line is added as Exponential trend line.
+This blue line is added as an Exponential trend line.
 When you add trend lines, trend lines will show as Legends.
 Sales Calls Data Series and the Sales Calls Exponential Trend line have the same color: Blue.
 Units Sold Data Series and Units Sold have the same color: Red.
 This color combination makes it easy to observe the trend of a Data Series.

 Resizing Moving Copying Deleting and Printing Charts in Excel

 In this video lecture, you will learn how to:

 - Resize a chart

 - Move a chart from one location to another

 - And even from a worksheet to a chart sheet.